 Even before COVID-19, we’ve been long advocating for longer post-termination exercise (PTE) windows—the amount of time employees have to exercise stock options after leaving a company.
 The popular 90-day period just isn’t fair to employees who don’t have the money to buy their stock before the window closes.
-At Carta, our PTE window matches the departing employee’s tenure at Carta, and we urge other companies to rethink their own window in our Shareholder Bill of Rights.
+At Carta, our PTE window matches the time that the departing employee has vested in the option grant, and we urge other companies to rethink their own window in our Shareholder Bill of Rights.

 Now, with unemployment skyrocketing, it’s more important than ever to try to help laid-off employees who have been faithfully working for you for years.

 Here’s what you need to know before extending your PTE window and how to do it:

 Why you should consider extending your PTE window